 It has often been said that play is the work of children.
-When given the freedom to explore the world around them, our little ones are learning much more than it may seem.
+In fact, when given the freedom to explore the world around them, our little ones are learning much more than it may seem.
 While there is certainly a time and a place for the use of a preschool curriculum, we, as parents, can help our children develop necessary skills while they are simply having fun.

 Fine motor skills are an area that can be easily exercised through play.
-It is essential to build up strength in those little muscles, because all too soon, they will be consistently writing, drawing, cutting, creating, and conquering their world.
-There are many ways to encourage the development of these skills by using activities that will keep your preschooler engaged and entertained.
+Indeed, it is essential to build up strength in those little muscles.
+Because all too soon, they will be consistently writing, drawing, cutting, creating, and conquering their world.
+And there are many ways to encourage the development of these skills by using activities that will keep your preschooler engaged and entertained.
 Here are some simple suggestions.

 10 Fun Activities for Fine Motor Skills Development